ARCHIVES OF PIANOFORTE MAKERS

 MOTT’S ROYAL GRAND

-When it comes to piano history, few stories can top the research I was doing about the Victorian royal piano maker, Isaac Henry Robert Mott: eventually, I spoke to someone who had just missed SIX SACKS of information about him, which were sent to the dump because "nobody will want them"!
+When it comes to piano history, few stories can top the research I was doing about the Victorian royal piano maker, Isaac Henry Robert Mott, whose instruments can be found in Buckingham Palace and the Royal Pavilion, Brighton, as well as St.Fagans National Museum of History, Wales: eventually, I spoke to someone who had just missed SIX SACKS of information about Mott, which were sent to the dump because "nobody will want them"!
 In view of this, it seems unlikely that any archive material for Mott will ever be found again.

-I drew the picture because the photo wasn’t clear enough, and someone kindly said how wonderfully I had drawn all the decorative work.
+I drew the picture because the photo I had wasn’t clear enough, and some people kindly said how wonderfully I had drawn all the decorative work.
 Sorry, but they are just artistic but random squiggles!

 Another example of this boomerang effect is that one day, Stephen Kirkman sent me a copy of a letter written by Kirkmans to Alfred Laurence in 1866.
 I took the rather stark monochrome photocopy, gave it more of the character of an old document, made it fit the page better, then sent it to Alastair Laurence because it featured his ancestor.
 He told me that it was he who sent it to Stephen in the first place!

 Fires figure heavily in piano history, and when Birdingbury Hall burned down in 1859, one of the treasured possessions lined up on the lawn was a piano.
-Insurance companies made special maps to chart places with a high risk of fire, and piano factories were one of the worst, because of the huge quantities of timber and other inflammable materials they kept.
+Insurance companies made special maps to show places with a high risk of fire, and piano factories were one of the worst, because of the huge quantities of timber and other inflammable materials they stored.

 Whiteleys closed without answering my request for information.
 Crane & Sons were unable to provide archive material.
 Bearmans of Leytonstone "would willingly have helped, had there been anything of interest" left on file.